catalystdao/papers/readme.md

 # Catalyst Papers
 This repository contains various papers released by the Catalyst protocol.

-## Asynchronous Autonomous Market Maker
+## Catalyst - Asynchronous Autonomous Market Making via a Unit of Liquidity.pdf
 By Alexander Lindgren, Jorge Sanmiguel.
 June 2023

 ### Abstract